sterlett/sterlett/README.md

 ![console_api_ratio_calculate_asciicast](.github/images/console-api-ratio-calculate.gif)

 The source data includes both hardware benchmarks and price lists from the third-party web resources.
-It is possible to dump contents of the related providers by the other API methods.
+It is possible to dump contents of related providers by the other API methods.

 ### Downloading a benchmark list